 – George and Emily Chuter had seven children of whom the sixth, Horatio, or “Horace”, my grandfather, was born in 1907 and who, after the premature death of his younger brother Sydney in 1912 was the baby of the family and was clearly doted on by two of his older sisters, Gertrude and Ivy.

-– Horatio married my grandmother, Dorothy Thurston in 1932 and they had just one daughter, my mother, Vivien, in July 1939 just five weeks before the outbreak of the Second World War.
+– Horatio married my grandmother, Dorothy Thurston in 1932 and they had just one daughter, my mother, Vivien, in July 1939 just weeks before the outbreak of the Second World War.
 My grandfather, who had been a Territorial, joined up immediately and headed off with the Western Desert Force and the Eighth Army.
 He fought through Egypt to Tobruk and then up through Italy before being sent off to Palestine after the war had ended.
 When my mother first met him aged seven she said “that’s not my Daddy!” which became something of a running family gag.

-– After my parents got married they lived in Twickenham and it was from here that, following the collapse of their marriage in 1964, that my mother moved to my grandparents’ home in Sussex which became our home and where I was brought up.
+– After my own parents married they lived in Twickenham and it was from here, following the collapse of their marriage in 1964, that my mother moved back to my grandparents’ home in Sussex which became our home and where I was brought up.

-A little tree tracing my ancestry back only to my great-grandparents reveals the more recent simplicity… The simplicity of the Burfords and the Chuters is only matched by the Lacklan, Nibbs, Travis, Pittman, Thurston and Jones families from which my great-grandparents were numbered.
+A little tree tracing my ancestry back only to my great-grandparents reveals the more recent simplicity of the Burfords and the Chuters is matched by the Lacklan, Nibbs, Travis, Pittman, Thurston and Jones families from which my great-grandparents were numbered.

-I notice from the family tree above, however, that my eight great-grandparents managed an average lifespan of 74 – the trend is “improving”!
+I notice from the family tree above, however, that my eight great-grandparents managed an average lifespan of only 74 – so the trend is “improving” at least.